TylerMoeller/consultant-timer/README.md

 # consultant-timer
-a taxi meter-like dashboard for meetings with consultants
+A taxi meter-like dashboard for meetings with consultants.
+Don't use this.
+It was created as a joke after a conversation with my dad.